stdob/cordova-plugin-locale-it/README.md

-# cordova-plugin-locale-de
+# cordova-plugin-locale-it
-Changes the iOS CFBundleDevelopmentRegion from English to de_DE in *-Info.plist.
-Causes the "Done" button in the keyboard to be renamed to "Fertig"
+Changes the iOS CFBundleDevelopmentRegion from English to it_IT in *-Info.plist.